 At a glance

-UN-Habitat and ICLEI are supporting more than 60 local governments worldwide tackling climate change by accelerating urban low emission development and climate change resilience for their communities, by exploring a multilevel governance approach to integrated urban climate action.
+UN-Habitat and ICLEI are supporting more than 60 local governments worldwide tackling climate change by accelerating urban low emission development and climate change resilience for their communities, through a multilevel governance approach to integrated urban climate action.

 During 2012 – 2015 under the Urban-LEDS I project, ICLEI and UN-Habitat supported eight model cities in Brazil, India, Indonesia and South Africa to develop comprehensive Urban Low Emission Development Strategies and action plans using ICLEI’s GreenClimateCities (GCC) process methodology.
 In 2017, a second phase of the project was launched (Urban-LEDS II).
 This new phase includes the addition of 23 model and satellite cities, and activities expanding into Colombia, Bangladesh, Lao PDR, and Rwanda.